datacite/blog/source/posts/introducing-the-pid-graph.html.md

 ### Initial PID Graph Implementation

 The first working PID Graph implementation is provided by DataCite, extending the existing Event Data Service [@https://doi.org/10.5438/s6d3-k860], a collaboration between Crossref and DataCite.
 Event Data is a service that provides connections (here called events) between PIDs and other resources, with an initial focus on social media mentions and data citations.
-The initial PID Graph work done this year by DataCite has added these functionalities to [DataCite Event Data](https://datacite.org/eventdata.html):
+The initial PID Graph work done by DataCite since the August 2018 workshop has added these functionalities to [DataCite Event Data](https://datacite.org/eventdata.html):

 #### Include metadata about resources